page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 What is the Topstep Trading Combine?

-The Topstep Trading Combine is the two-step evaluation process that you must pass to get your trading account funded.
+The Topstep Trading Combine is the one-step evaluation process that you must pass to get your trading account funded.
 After you select an account size, you will trade with a simulated account in order to test both your trading skills and risk management capabilities.
 The Trading Combine takes a minimum of eight days to complete, but often can take quite a bit longer depending on how quickly you meet profit requirements.

 The Trading Combine exists because Topstep wants to make sure you are a successful, serious trader before they entrust you with real capital.